lbox-kr/lbox-open/README.md

 - Task: for the given facts (사실관계), a model is asked to predict the case name.
 - The dataset consists of 10k `(facts, case name)` pairs extracted from Korean precedents.
 - There are 100 classes (case categories) and each class contains 100 corresponding examples.
 - 8,000 training, 1,000 validation, 1,000 test, and 1,294 test2 examples.
-The test2 set consists of examples those do not overlap with the precedents in `precedent_corpus`.
+The test2 set consists of examples that do not overlap with the precedents in `precedent_corpus`.

 - Example